Ninoralf/PLATECH-G3-FinalProject/README.md

 # Contributing Guidelines

+if there are compability issues download kripton.Toolkit in manage <nuget> then restart the microsoft studio

 Thank you for your interest in contributing!
 Follow the steps below to contribute effectively.

 ## 🔹 Forking the Repository